google/speedy/README.md

-# Speedy - Non-Linear Speech Speedup
+# Speedy - Nonlinear Speech Speedup

 This is not an officially supported Google product.